adri-romsor/DietNetworks/README.md

 Pierre Luc
 - [x] Merge epls and master branchs
 - [ ] Reuters : check dimensionality and stats
-- [ ] Check if softmax has been changed to sigmoid in the new version of the code
+- [x] Check if softmax has been changed to sigmoid in the new version of the code (it wasn't so I did it)
 - [ ] Finish refactoring dataset loader

 Akram